arn4v/offline-first/README.md

 # Offline-First

-A list of projects in the offline-first storage/sync/multiplayer space.
+A list of projects in the offline-first storage, sync & realtime collaboration/multiplayer space.

 ## ORMs